 QC: iron is easy to test; performance is harder to protect

-Elemental iron testing is typically straightforward with validated methods.
-What’s harder is setting up a quality program that catches the problems consumers actually experience before the product ships.
+Elemental iron testing is pretty straightforward with validated methods.
+The hard part is setting up a quality program that catches the problems consumers actually experience before the product ships.

-For iron gummies, strong QC isn’t only about passing assay.
+For iron gummies, good QC isn’t just about passing assay.
 It’s about tracking the full set of attributes that predict shelf-life performance.

 A practical iron gummy spec set